-Option-3: Authorised Representative
+Option-3: Authorised Representative of an AFS licence holder

 Members can be appointed as an authorised representative of a limited AFS licence holder or an AFS licence holder and provide specified services on the licencee's behalf.
 AFS licensees that appoint authorised representatives must notify ASIC of the appointments they make.
 There are limitations to this requirement explained in s916F(1AA) of the Corporations Act 2001.